srujaniyengar/Credes_Backend/docs.md

 ---

-## 8. Testing
+## 9. Testing

 - The `test.py` script automates testing for:
     - Registration, login, RBAC enforcement
     - Admin/user flows for tasks and comments
     - Soft delete and inactive user access denial
-    - Data integrity
+    - Filtering, pagination, and data integrity

 ---

-## 9. Design Decisions
+## 10. Design Decisions

 - **Soft delete** is enforced everywhere via `is_active` and DRF permissions.
 - **RBAC** is separated into permission classes for clarity and reuse.
 - **Data is never hard deleted** for audit, traceability, and integrity.
 - **JWT** is used for stateless, scalable authentication.
+- **Filtering, pagination, and caching** are implemented for practical, real-world usability.

 ---

-## 10. FAQ
+## 11. FAQ

 - **How do I enable optional features (filtering, pagination, docs)?**
-  These are reserved for v2 and will be described in a follow-up release.
+  These are now enabled in v1.1.
+See examples above.

 ---

-## 11. Contact
+## 12. Contact

 Questions? [srujanparthasarathyiyengar@gmail.com](mailto:srujanparthasarathyiyengar@gmail.com)